-Introducing: The Official Google Lunar XPRIZE Judging Panel
+Introducing: The First Official Google Lunar XPRIZE Judges!

 Meet the minds who will measure this historic race to the Moon.

-Our official Google Lunar XPRIZE Judging Panel has been selected!
+The initial nine Google Lunar XPRIZE Judges have been selected!

 As the Google Lunar XPRIZE enters its key stretch run, this panel of experts will ensure a fair and rigorous competition, reviewing all matters of launches, prize awarding, and technical achievement.

 This is a key step in the evolution of the Google Lunar XPRIZE as we near the landings on the Moon.
 These individuals will play a key role in the making of history as the teams take us back to the Moon---for good: